ZhihaoJun/wxtoken/README.md

-**The container don't have any authentication mechanism.
+**The container doesn't have any authentication mechanism.
 DONT expose any api of the container on the public internet!**